 The average of 60 °C and 30 °C = 45 °C

 Therefore, t = 6 mins.

-The Central Board of Secondary Education is one of the popular educational board in India.
-The CBSE follow the NCERT syllabus to conducts its class 10th and class 12th board examinations.
+The Central Board of Secondary Education is the most prominent educational board in India.
+The CBSE follow the NCERT syllabus to strategize the examinations for its class 10th and class 12th.
 The NCERT Solutions Class 11 Physics Thermal Properties of Matter is given so that students can understand the concepts of this chapter in depth.

 - A liquid in equilibrium with vapour has the same pressure and temperature throughout the system; the two phases in equilibrium differ in their molar volume (i.e. density).
 This is true for a system with any number of phases in equilibrium.

 - Convection involves the flow of matter within a fluid due to unequal temperatures of its parts.
 A hot bar placed under a running tap loses heat by conduction between the surface of the bar and water and not by convection within the water.

 At BYJU’S we provide perfect study material in the form of notes, NCERT Exemplar problems, worksheets, question papers and textbooks for the sake of students.
 Students are advised to take maximum help of the study materials in order to excel in their CBSE examination and entrance examinations.